 Sage-ing is the process of harvesting one’s wisdom, drawn from life experience, using the art of reflection and spiritual practice.

-This three-part program is taught by Rabbi Victor Gross, Rabbi Nadya Gross, Lynne Iser, Rabbi Shaya Isenberg, and Bahira Sugarman.
+This three-part program was created and taught by Rabbi Victor Gross, Rabbi Nadya Gross, Lynne Iser, Rabbi Shaya Isenberg, and Bahira Sugarman.
+They are now being joined by some of the Vatikim / Sage-ing® Mentors who have trained with them, as the program evolves to include online courses.

 Rabbi Shaya Isenberg is past Chair of the Department of Religion and Emeritus at the University of Florida.
 He is co-founder and co-director of UF’s Center for Spirituality and Health.
 Rabbi for P’nai Or, Gainesville, he serves on the faculty of the Aleph Rabbinical program and on the faculty of the Aleph Spiritual Direction Program.